Abdelmathin/inception/README.md

 # Inception

-**Inception** is a project that aims to deploy a complete web application using Docker containers.
-It involves setting up multiple services, including a WordPress application, a MariaDB database, an Nginx web server, along with additional tools like Adminer, FTP, Redis, a Python server with SSH, and a static website.
-This project demonstrates how to manage various services in an isolated, scalable, and containerized environment using Docker Compose.
+This project aims to deploy a complete web application using Docker containers.
+It involves setting up multiple services, including a WordPress application, a MariaDB database, an Nginx web server, and additional tools like Adminer, FTP, Redis, a Python server with SSH, and a static website.
+The project demonstrates how to manage various services in an isolated, scalable, and containerized environment using Docker Compose.

 <p align="center">
   <img style="position: absolute;left:0%;top:0%;" height="auto" width="100%" src ="assets/inception.jpeg">